wassname/svg2cube/readme.md

 # About  svg2cube

 Generate isometric game sprites.
 Input an svg panel and it's folded into a cube and rendered from any angle.
-[Example hosted here](https://wassname.github.io/svg2cube/).
+[Demo](https://wassname.github.io/svg2cube/).

 ## Quickstart